Causal Inference on Networks under Continuous Treatment Interference: Introduction

-In this paper, we present one of the first efforts to evaluate policy interventions in the presence of interference using observational data.
-Our proposed methodology aims to: i) produce unbiased estimates of the policy impact by correcting for the bias resulting from both treatment selection and interference, and ii) quantify both direct and spillover effects of the treatment.
+In this paper we present a methodology to evaluate the direct and spillover effects of treatment exposures defined on a continuous scale using observational data in the presence of network interference.
+Our methodology aims to: i) produce unbiased estimates of the treatment impact by correcting for the bias resulting from both treatment selection and interference, ii) quantify both direct and spillover effects of the continuous treatment, and iii) use a weighted directed network to define spillover exposure to other agent's treatments.
+To this purpose, we provide a general formalization of the network interference issue in a continuous treatment setting under the potential outcomes framework.